automotiveMastermind/prompt/README.md

 * Two-line prompt that includes username, hostname, and current path
 * Git prompt support (emit information about the current branch and status when in a git path)
-* Editor launch support, including Visual Studio Code and Sublime Text
-* BaSH completion for git and git-flow
+* Better BaSH completion for git and git-flow
 * Install dotnet-cli
 * Bookmarking support (cdable variables)
+* Variables support (add vars without modifying profile)
-* Flush DNS
+* Flush DNS (on macOS)
-* Enable and disable hidden files in Finder (OS X)
+* Enable and disable hidden files in Finder (on macOS)
 * Show available colors (already set as variables for use elsewhere)
 * ... and much more.